 Secondly, UNFPA supported the repositioning youth friendly health services (Yowun Piyasa) by providing office furniture and clinical equipment which has improved the ambience in the 29 centers.
+(The centers have been in operation since 2005 and UNFPA support was to improve service delivery.)
 The centers were also provided with ICT system for data management (KIIs with FHB).
 The Family Health Bureau conducted capacity building for 35 medical officers and nurses working in Yowun Piyasa (Reference - Family Health Bureau, Annual Report 2019).
 Thirdly, UNFPA supported the development of a training manual and online training for two hundred and fifty (n=250) youth educators from the Ministry of Youth Affairs and Sports were trained on-line (KII -Focal Point-FHB and Family Health Bureau, Annual Report 2019).
 To create an enabling environment for youth to access health services, 700 police officers from 6 districts were also trained, an effort led by a Senior Deputy Director General of Police who also assured of better collaboration between youth programmes and the police.
 (KIIs with FHB and CO, document review - UNFPA and FHB)